ashraf-01/StatisticsR/README.md

 # StatisticsR
-implementation of main functions and commands while creating awesome reports within the course of Statistics taught at university of Geneva
+implementation of main functions and commands while creating awesome reports within the Statistics course taught at university of Geneva